-The Company is party to an employment agreement with Mr. Krohn which was entered into on November 1, 2010 (the "Prior Agreement") which was amended and restated on April 20, 2023 (the "A&R Agreement").
-The Prior Agreement provided for an initial term of three years that ended on November 1, 2013 and continued automatically for successive one-year periods thereafter until either party gave written notice of non-renewal (and for Mr. Krohn at least 30 days in advance).
+The Company is party to an employment agreement with Mr. Krohn which was entered into on November 1, 2010 (the "Prior Agreement") and was amended and restated on April 20, 2023 (the "A&R Agreement").
 The A&R Agreement provides for an initial term of one year that has and will continue automatically for successive one-year periods thereafter unless either party gives written notice of non-renewal (and for automatically for successive one-year periods thereafter unless either party gives written notice of non-renewal (and for Mr. Krohn at least 30 days in advance)).
-The A&R Agreement provides for a minimum base salary of \$800,000 and also entitles Mr. Krohn to participate in the Company's annual incentive plans and longterm incentive plans as approved from time to time by the Compensation Committee.
+The A&R Agreement provides for a minimum base salary of \$800,000 and also entitles Mr. Krohn to participate in the Company's annual incentive plans and long-term incentive plans as approved from time to time by the Compensation Committee.
 The Prior Agreement entitled Mr. Krohn to the use of a Company chartered aircraft for personal travel which is further described below under the heading "-Perquisites", the A&R Agreement eliminated the perquisite compensation Mr. Krohn receives for use of the aircraft and requires payment of personal use of the Company's corporate aircraft by Mr. Krohn in accordance with the Company's aircraft use policy starting in the second quarter of fiscal year 2023.
-Please see "Compensation Discussion and Analysis -Compensation Changes in 2023" for a description of the changes to Mr. Krohn's compensation that the Company made in 2023.
-The potential severance and change of control provisions within Mr. Krohn's employment agreement are discussed in detail below under the heading "-Potential Payments Upon Termination or a Change in Control.'
+Please see "Compensation Discussion and Analysis-Compensation Changes" for a description of the recent changes to Mr. Krohn's compensation.
+The potential severance and change of control provisions within Mr. Krohn's employment agreement are discussed in detail below under the heading "-Potential Payments Upon Termination or a Change in Control."